 UNION COUNTY — Local students received help on the basketball court from an NBA star as part of an annual basketball camp at Union County High School.

-Booker, a fourth year NBA veteran, is currently working with the United Way and Clemson’s Youth Learning Institute to develop a program to incorporate a full hour of educational activities into his future basketball camps.
+The 5th-year NBA veteran is working with the United Way and Clemson’s Youth Learning Institute to develop a program to incorporate a full hour of educational activities into his future basketball camps, emphasizing the importance of STEM education.